ravanbod/dockerwatcher/README.md

     - Combines both watcher and notification functionalities.
     - Collects data and sends notifications in one go, simplifying the deployment.

-By using lists in Redis, DockerWatcher creates queues of messages, ensuring efficient and orderly processing of events.
+By using lists in Redis, Docker Watcher creates queues of messages, ensuring efficient and orderly processing of events.

 ### Notification Platforms